rsdc2/haskell-odt/README.md

 ## Key functionality

+### Composing OpenDocument Text documents

+From a writer's perspective, there are two key components to a

 ### Writing a new document to disk

 There are two main functions which can write a new `.odt` file to disk: